-Committee on Economic Development and Economic Cooperation with the Mainland development of creative industries"creativity" and "creative industrieswould be a key driver for He all fronts and extending our international connections.
+Committee on Economic Development and Economic Cooperation with the Mainland

+Subject discussed/ to be discussed Date of meeting/workshop Progress Hong Kong's economic cooperation with the Mainland on all fronts 5.12.2005 The Committee has a general view that it was necessary to strike a proper balance between enhancing our cooperation with the Mainland and extending our international connections.
 There was a general agreement that more should be done on the education and training of local talent to maintain and enhance our competitiveness.
-Kong should leverage on its ma asset of human capital and maxim its potential creative content adding value to its economy.
-Th key areas had been identified Government action: (i) attract talent to work and live in He Kong; (ii) re-visit the availa statistics to see if there is room better measure the performance the creative industries; and continuing the current efforts protect intellectual property rig The performance of selected creat industries would be studied furthed The Secretariat on 8.6.2 circulated an information paper the assessment on the performa and prospects for a number selected creative indust (advertising, design and softwar development of 6.2.2006 circulated an information paper on the assessment on the performance and prospects for a number of selected creative industries (advertising, design and software) prepared by the Government Economist to Members for
+Promoting the development of creative industries 6.2.2006 There was a common view that "creativity" and "creative industries" would be a key driver for Hong Kong's economic growth.
+Hong Kong should leverage on its major asset of human capital and maximise its potential creative content in adding value to its economy.
+Three key areas had been identified for Government action: (i) attracting talent to work and live in Hong Kong; (ii) re-visit the available statistics to see if there is room to better measure the performance of the creative industries; and (iii) continuing the current efforts to protect intellectual property rights.
+The performance of selected creative industries would be studied further.